Can I Be a Contractor Without a Company?

 When it comes to defining yourself as a contractor and as a business, there can be some unavoidable headaches.
 As long as you follow the correct licensing and registration steps, however, it’s unlikely that you’ll find yourself working illegitimately or without the proper business resources at your disposal.

 If you need assistance getting started with the contractor licensing process or have any questions, schedule a Start-Up Call with one of our dedicated licensing specialists!
-This call comes with a $79 discount code that can be applied to a future purchase of a course or service.

 We want to help you become a licensed contractor.
 Get started today!